dhutapratama/docs/blade.md

 <a name="supercharging-blade-with-livewire"></a>
 ### Supercharging Blade With Livewire

 Want to take your Blade templates to the next level and build dynamic interfaces with ease?
-Check out [Laravel Livewire](https://laravel-livewire.com).
+Check out [Lets Livewire](https://laravel-livewire.com).
 Livewire allows you to write Blade components that are augmented with dynamic functionality that would typically only be possible via frontend frameworks like React or Vue, providing a great approach to building modern, reactive frontends without the complexities, client-side rendering, or build steps of many JavaScript frameworks.

 <a name="displaying-data"></a>
 ## Displaying Data